AlexandrosKyriakakis/DataBase/README.md

 12. Open your favorite browser and type <http://localhost:8587/> to preview the website.

-## TODO
+## Sql Queries

-- Explain Queries used at each page.
+Here we show all the queries used in the site,

+- At page [/search]
-- ...
+-

 ## Authors